About the Horvitz Program

 The Horvitz Program sponsors conferences, workshops, and informal brown bag lunches on topical constitutional and public law issues, sponsors visits by present or past elected officials, judges, and constitutional and public lawyers, and raises the visibility of constitutional and public lawyering as an option for law students to pursue at some time in their careers.
 To reach a broader audience, the Horvitz Program supports, encourages, and disseminates constitutional and public law scholarship and commentary by Duke faculty and others.

 The Horvitz Program is supported generously by Richard A. Horvitz, a member of the Duke Law Class of 1978, and his wife, Erica Hartman Horvitz.
 Rick is a longtime donor to Duke Law School who has made previous gifts to help establish the Fund for Faculty Excellence, endow a professorship currently held by Professor Matthew D. Adler, endow a scholarship, provide fellowships to support students whose summer positions are unpaid, and create “Marcy’s Garden,” the lawn and garden area along the front of the Law School named for his late ﬁrst wife.

 Professor of Law919-613-8529

 Marin K. Levy’s principal academic interests include judicial administration, civil procedure, remedies, and federal courts.
-Her work has been published or is forthcoming in the Yale Law Journal, University of Chicago Law Review, University of Pennsylvania Law Review, Cornell Law Review, and California Law Review, among other scholarly journals, and has been discussed in the New York Times, Washington Post, Atlantic, and other public outlets.
+Her work has been published in the Yale Law Journal, University of Chicago Law Review, University of Pennsylvania Law Review, Cornell Law Review, and California Law Review, among other scholarly journals, and has been discussed in The New York Times, Washington Post, Atlantic, and other public outlets.

 Spinning Judicial History in Social Media Gold